 When traveling, there are times of long commute (such as on the bus, train, or plane) which are perfect for catching a few winks.
 However, just because you want to sleep doesn’t mean the environment will be conducive for sleep.
 I often encounter screaming kids and chatty adults who make it hard to get any rest at all.

 My solution?
 Ear plugs.
 They may not block out 100% of the noise, but they are the next best thing to sleeping in a noise-free environment.
+They are fantastic on the plane too when there is a lot of white noise in the environment (I’m guessing the plane engines), as well as just people walking around / talking in general.

 Check out ear plugs on Amazon: